International Baccalaureate Grades 11-12

 Philosophy

 Robbinsdale Area Schools (RAS) believes that language is fundamental to learning, thinking and communicating, and that we as a staff are responsible for ensuring that all students reach their full potential.
+It is through language that students learn about the world around them, develop relationships, share information and communicate thoughts and ideas.
 Students bring a rich diversity of background knowledge and experience to the classroom.
-Individual linguistic and cultural backgrounds not only support students’ learning in their new environment, but also become a cultural asset in the classroom and school community.
+Individual linguistic and cultural backgrounds not only support students’ learning in their school environment, but they also become a cultural asset in the classroom and school community.
+We believe that recognizing and supporting the mother tongue of the student is as important as the language of instruction at the school.
 RAS believes that language is a tool for both inquiry and communication, and further, that all teachers are language instructors and all students are language learners.
-Accordingly, stakeholders in RAS:

-- Support the development of student language learning.
+Support the development of student language learning.

-- Create a community that respects all cultures, races, genders, sexual orientations and religions in regard to the power of words and texts.
+Create a community that respects all cultures, races, genders, sexual orientations and religions in regard to the power of words and texts.

-- Acknowledge that language learning should be developed through reading, writing, speaking and listening.
+Acknowledge that language learning should be developed through reading, writing, speaking and listening.

-- Commit to developing academic language in subject-specific areas.
+Commit to developing academic language in subject-specific areas.

-- Hold students responsible for the awareness of various registers and their appropriate uses.
+Hold students responsible for the awareness of various registers and their appropriate uses.

 Language profile